A hierarchical reserving model for reported non-life insurance claims: A hierarchical reserving model

 \section{A hierarchical reserving model}

-It is common in insurance pricing to decompose the joint likelihood into a frequency and severity contribution \citep{Henckaerts2018}. \cite{Frees2008} extend this idea by splitting the severity contribution per claim type.
-In this spirit, we propose a hierarchical reserving model, which decomposes the joint likelihood of the claim development process over time and registered events (e.g.~settlement, payment).
+It is common in non-life insurance pricing to decompose the total claim amount on a contract in a frequency and severity contribution \citep{Henckaerts2018}. \cite{Frees2008} extend this idea by proposing a hierarchical insurance pricing model that builds upon three components, namely the frequency, the type and the severity of claims.
+In this spirit, we propose a hierarchical reserving model, which decomposes the joint likelihood of the claim development process over time and registered events.